netkachevhum/digital/_projects/writing.md

 _published on knife.media_\
 [full text in Russian](https://knife.media/unschooling/?fbclid=IwAR0gAuGIYCS1VlvUqcSqXTNnb5HfahTbsJiRG-yggM6C6z0axQMwMIee2iM)

-A survey on libertariean and anarchist critiques of school education (Freiere, Illich, Rancière), as well as the existing anarchist alternatives to it (Ferrer's _Escuela Moderna_, _Escuela Libre Paideia_).
+A survey on libertarian and anarchist critiques of school education (Freiere, Illich, Rancière), as well as the existing anarchist alternatives to it (Ferrer's _Escuela Moderna_, _Escuela Libre Paideia_).

 **home delivery war, lake of fire, and one clothing for all. how contemporary artists conceptualize militarism**
 \